jrans/React-Native-Examples/README.md

 # React-Native-Examples
 Learn React Native by Examples

+## WHAT

+## WHY

+#### React

+The React library was created by Facebook in order ot increase engineer productivity, scalalbility, readability and all the ilities.
+* React forces the developer to break down their application into discrete composable components (which will then behave in a predictable way meaning code..)
+* React is scalable and works well in big teams.

+####Native

+Is difficult:

+* Laying things out on a screens with varying sizes.
+* No access to react or relay
+* Most importantly, recompiling the whole applicaiton for every change slowing down the developemnt velocity massively.

+But necessary:

+* Platform specific UI components which update regularly.
+* Android or IOS (...) components can use specific native gesture recognisers.
+* Web does not have a sophisticated threading model meaning we can't parallelise work onto multiple threads.

+But tricky:

+### React Native: The best of both worlds

+## WHEN

 ### Install

 * Xcode 7.0 (This version allows for you to test your app on your own device without needing a paid devloper account)